-Other Technical Bulletins that may be useful for Energy Advisors and others using the reports include:
+Technical Bulletins that may be useful for Energy Advisors and other report users include:

 - B19-03: Guidelines for Energy Advisors – Setting Airtightness Values for Energy Modelling of Part 9 Buildings for Compliance with the BC Energy Step Code (PDF)

 - B19-04: Modified TEDI/TEUI targets outside Climate Zone 4, as described in Technical Bulletin 19-08 (PDF)

 - B23-01 Information for Planners about 20% Better Energy Efficiency and Zero Carbon Step Code (PDF)

 This new version of the checklist incorporates changes including the Zero Carbon Step Code, revisions to the BC Energy Step Code, and improved look and functionality.

 - Download the instruction manual for Energy Advisors (BCBC 2018 Rev. 5) (PDF)